 You don’t always have to be perfectly organized and prepared to homeschool.
 BUT, it make school much easier if you make an effort to be ready.
 If you are prepared, you are more confident.
 If you have confidence in yourself, your children will have more confidence in you as their teacher.
 This is especially important if you have recently taken your child out of public or private school.
 Strategies that help:

 - Put your things away and teach your kids to do the same.
 (See #3)

 - Avoid clutter like the plague.

 - Take time to prepare lessons in advance.
 Ask yourself — do I understand this?
 Do I need to look anything up first?
 Do I have the supplies I need?
 Have I allowed enough time for this lesson?
-(If you need help with this, take a look at our Daily Lesson Plans – daily plans in history, science, language arts, and fine arts.
-With weekly supply lists and more.)
+What are the younger ones going to do while I teach this?

 - Ask your husband or a friend to take the kids for a few hours a week so you can plan and prepare for the next week.

 7. Don’t try to be a friend to your kids.
 They need you to be a parent first.